paritytech/polkadot/roadmap/implementers-guide/src/node/validity/approvals.md

 # Approvals subsystem

 The approval subsystem determines whether a relay chain block can be considered for finality.
-It does so by running validity checks on the candidates declared available in that relay chain block.
+It does so by running validity checks on the candidates included in, aka declared available in, that relay chain block.

 These approval validity checks differ from the backing validity checks performed before starting availability: